 Homeless Initiative Quarterly Report

 On February 9, 2016, the Board approved the Los Angeles County Homeless Initiative recommendations, including 47 strategies to combat homelessness and $99.7 million in one-time funding, and instructed the Chief Executive Officer to report back to the Board on a quarterly basis regarding the implementation status and outcomes of each strategy.
 This is the first Homeless Initiative quarterly report to the Board of Supervisors which addresses the implementation status of the 47 approved strategies, and several of the additional recommendations approved by the Board on February 9, 2016.
-Please click here for the quarterly report.
+Below are the Homeless Initiative quarterly reports to the Board of Supervisors which address the implementation status of the 47 approved strategies, and several of the additional recommendations approved by the Board on February 9, 2016.

 Reports on Los Angeles County’s Pursuit of Ongoing Revenue to Combat Homelessness